 The term has become more relevant because markets are hybridizing.
 Understanding helps explain why it remains central and how it coexists with faster digital layers.
 Let's break it down clearly.

-The main instruments are fiat currencies government and corporate bonds stocks derivatives commodities and foreign exchange markets.
-These trade through centralized venues with defined hours clearing cycles and settlement procedures.
+The main financial products include regular money government and company bonds stocks commodities derivatives and foreign exchange markets.
+These are traded on centralized platforms with fixed trading hours settlement systems and clear transaction processes.

 TradFi does not stand still.
 It selectively integrates crypto blockchain features where they improve efficiency without compromising safety.